Harmeet-singh-Khalsa/E-commerceAPI-Using-Entity-Framework/README.md

 # E-commerceAPI-Using-Entity-Framework

-To access the Data use the name of the controller file.
+To access the Data use the name of the controller file
 like:

 https://localhost:44375/DataAccessHome/Index